PR0123/quantize/README.md

 With collect(by time) messages will be spread evenly but not one by one, but in packets.
 So theoretically every element of such array should be republished.

 ## 4.
 While simulating countinuous input with asyncAfter, trying Combine's .collect introduced unexpected imprecisions.
+See: unevenBuckets.swift
-It raises the question, is it the right tool for time-sensitive jobs, like quanticizing music from live MIDI input?
+It raises the question, if Combine is the right tool for time-sensitive jobs, like quanticizing music from live MIDI input?

 # 5.
 At https://serhiybutz.medium.com/combine-withlatestfrom-operator-8c529e809fd3 I found an implementation of withLatestFrom operator missing from the Combine framework.
 Is the <link> the simpler but correct implematation of withLatestFrom?